micro/micro/README.md

 ### Micro
 [Micro](https://github.com/micro/micro) is a toolkit which provides a built in API Gateway, Web Proxy, CLI and Sidecar (for non Micro apps).

+### Platform

+The platform is a complete runtime for managing microservices at scale.
+Where Micro provides the core essentials, the platform goes a step further and addresses every requirement for large scale distributed system deployments.

 ### Go Micro
 [Go-micro](https://github.com/micro/go-micro) is a pluggable Go framework for writing RPC based microservices.
 Go micro can be used standalone but fits into the bigger Micro ecosystem.